 Holiday inspiration currently loading...

-A recently refurbished Victorian shooting lodge, rescued from near-derelict state by its family owners, your luxury hotel in the Cairngorms National Park is one of our recent favourites.
-With 13 beautifully appointed rooms, its own coffee-shop and outstanding restaurant serving the finest Scottish produce, and the open-air two-tier terrace is the perfect place to spend warmer, star-filled summer evenings with a glass of something special from the extensively stocked bar.
+A recently refurbished Victorian shooting lodge, your luxury hotel in the Cairngorms National Park is one of our recent favourites.
+Family-owned, it boasts 13 beautifully appointed rooms, its own coffee-shop and outstanding restaurant serving the finest Scottish produce.
+The open-air two-tier terrace is the perfect place to spend warmer, star-filled summer evenings with a glass of something special from the extensively stocked bar.

-Today your scenic route passes Loch Etive and Loch Awe, before reaching your next base in the Trossachs, the Scottish Lakeland.
+Today your scenic route passes Loch Etive and Loch Awe, featuring photogenic Kilchurn castle, before reaching your next base in the Trossachs, the Scottish Lakeland.

 The hotel is well located for great drives throughout the Trossachs as well as along Loch Tay and around Ben Lawers, Scotland’s tenth highest mountain.
-Besides boasting many scenic roads, this is great walking country, with several starting from the hotel itself, and is famous for its connections with Rob Roy MacGregor, the outlaw – his grave is in Balquhidder churchyard.
+Besides boasting many scenic roads, this is great walking country, with chances to spot red squirrels and deer, with several starting from the hotel itself.
 A little further afield, you can explore Stirling and its dramatic Castle and old centre, or take a boat trip on the beautiful Lake of Menteith (the only “lake” in Scotland!) and visit the island of Inchmahome Priory, once a hiding place for the young Mary Queen of Scots.

 Return home – Edinburgh is within 90 minutes’ drive.